 Can you tell she knows cymbals?!
 LOL

 In the final analysis, it’s all about bringing your music to life well, either on the stage, or in the recording sessions.
-Each of these options I’ve given you today will not let you down in those areas; rather, you’ll find yourself smiling and having some money left over for your next G.A.S.-y dream buy!
+Each of these options I’ve given you today will not let you down in those areas; instead, you’ll find yourself smiling about the sound, and having some money left over for your next G.A.S.-y dream buy!